valflrt/fractal_rndr/README.md

 ![gui](/img/gui.png)

-If there is parameter file doesn't exist, the app will start with a preset fractal.
+If there is no parameter file, the app will start with a preset fractal.
 You can save the parameter file anytime by clicking the corresponding button.

 Enjoy !